USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 1\.
 Download the installation package at the CMAS software download site: [http://www.cmascenter.org/download/software.cfm](http://www.cmascenter.org/download/software.cfm)

 2\.
-Unzip the ControlStrategyTool.zip file into a known folder location.
+Unzip the emf_state_install_20170404.zip file into a known folder location.

 [Figure](#installation_package_zip_file_folder_and_file_structure) lists the batch file and the folders that are located in the install zip file; these are described below the figure.